MadKimchi/10days-challenge-ng-electron/README.md

 # Introduction

-An Electron application built with Angular for the Argonize Challenge for COVID-19
+An Electron application built with Angular for the 10 day Challenge for COVID-19 from Argonize

 Currently runs with: